GeotrekCE/Geotrek-rando-v3/docs/installation.md

 ## Process manager

-In order to have a more robust solution to serve your node server, our advice is to use [pm2](https://pm2.keymetrics.io/).
+If you installed Geotrek-rando without Docker and in order to have a more robust solution to serve your node server, our advice is to use [pm2](https://pm2.keymetrics.io/).

 Here is a quick guide on how to use pm2 with an Ubuntu distribution (Make sure you've installed nodejs and built the project following the previous step)